department-of-veterans-affairs/vets-website/content/pages/life-insurance/options-and-eligibility/sgli.md

 - Coverage up to the top limit of $400,000—in $50,000 increments
 - 120 days of free coverage from the date you left the military (if you’re an active-duty member)
-- Extension of free coverage for up to 2 years (if you’re totally disabled, meaning you’re unable to do everyday tasks, including meaningful work) when you leave the military.
+- Extension of free coverage for up to 2 years (if you’re totally disabled) when you leave the military.
 See below for information on the SGLI-Disability Extension.
 - Part-time coverage (if you’re a Reserve member who doesn’t qualify for full-time coverage)

 ### How do I get these benefits?